xinyuww/profile_scraping/README.md

 # profile_scraping
-Web scraping for *** profiles (hided words are decodable from the code, same applies to the later ones) This code is still under development.
+Web scraping for *** profiles (hidden words decodable from the code, the same applies to the ones below) This code is still under development.

 To run the code, you need to install/download the following: